greenxiii/Galpus/README.md

  5. Png minimizer

 In feature commits I will add:
  1. Haml processing for views
  2. Coffe Script processing for Js
+ 3. Add gulp server
- 3. Make and use this template as Yeoman scafold
+ 4. Make and use this template as Yeoman scafold

 ***